yukikenzo/ryder-js/README.md

 2. React Router: Library for handling routing in a React application.
 3. Bootstrap: CSS framework for responsive web design.
 4. Firebase: Platform for building web and mobile applications, providing authentication, database, and hosting services.
+5. Auth0: Identity and access management platform that provides authentication and authorization services.
+6. Formik: A library for handling forms in React applications.